Quantum determinism and completeness restored by indistinguishability and long-time particle detection: The Schr odinger's cat paradigm

 \subsection{The genuine single photon generation}

 Using a fainted coherent pulse seems a practical way of producing an isolated photon but justifying the absence of effects of higher photon numbers in the superposition of states, is an issue.
 By exciting a single ``artificial'' atom by means of a Rabi $\pi$-pulse from a classical radiation source, a subsequent spontaneous emission will produce a real single-photon pulse with a broadening given by the decay rate.
 Another way to produce one is to use entangled beams where the measurement of one photon in one beam ``guarantees'' the presence of one photon in another beam \cite{Grangier}.
 Owing to the precision of an avalanche diode; however, one may question the suitability of such a post-selection method once it is established that there cannot be separability between the events.
+If this process is performed within a cavity, the single photon has a channel for producing a genuine superposition leading to a pure entangled state using a beam splitter: $|\psi\rangle_1 =(c_V|0\rangle_H |1 \rangle_V + c_H|1 \rangle_H |0 \rangle_V)$ with $|c_V|^2+ |c_H|^2=1$ as shown in Fig.~\ref{fig1}.
+Quantum cloning is in principle possible in a known basis and therefore in the Fock basis.
+If we suppose that an ideal detector leads to the cat state from amplification: $|\psi\rangle_n =(c_V|0\rangle_H |n \rangle_V + c_H|n \rangle_H |0 \rangle_V)$, then the relative fluctuations are very large: $\sqrt{\langle \delta^2 N_\epsilon \rangle}/{\langle \hat N_\epsilon \rangle } =1/\sqrt{|c_\epsilon|^2 (1-|c_\epsilon|^2)}$, and do not shrink for large cat sizes.
+But for a realistic case, such states do not appear to be created easily experimentally since all fluorescence photons cannot be detected individually; once we admit that the detection is not a markovian process.